-Within th e Local Authority
+Within the Local Authority

-Another please Local Authority state in Wales - which:
+Another Local Authority in Wales - please state which: Wales - which:

-Somewhe ere else in the UK
+Somewhere else in the UK

 C3 Why are you planning to move?

 Need more space

 Need different facilities

 Local connection (family or work)

 Need to be closer to services - schools etc. (Please give details below)

 Employment opportunities

 Other (Please specify below)